A QUESTION FOR YOU—a trick one, I admit: Should you invest in technology stocks, such as Apple?

 Admittedly, even with a diversified portfolio, you can always count on the stock market to deliver moments of rollercoaster-like terror.
 But by avoiding overly concentrated bets on individual stocks and individual industries, you’ll be better placed to limit those unpleasant moments—and improve your odds of collecting healthy long-run gains.

-Adam M. Grossman’s previous blogs include Not My Thing, Nothing to Chance and In the Cards.
+Adam M. Grossman’s previous articles include Not My Thing, Nothing to Chance and In the Cards.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.